Published: October 12, 2023 | Last Updated: November 13, 2025

 It is also a good idea to put together a website to put this video link on to make yourself even more marketable.

-This will also provide directors with additional information about you as a professional to decide if you are the best voice actor for the part.
+This will also provide directors with additional information about you as a professional so they can decide if you are the best voice actor for the part.

 Many voice acting roles require a reel submission and will help the directors thin the pool regarding how many submissions will be considered for the role.